1. Night tourism (Noctourism)

 Tourists find safari tours increasingly interesting (Photo source: Collected)

-Seasonal changes are not just affecting beachgoers, they’re affecting wildlife enthusiasts too.
+Seasonal shifts are not just affecting beachgoers, they’re also affecting wildlife enthusiasts.
 Scott Dunn’s peak safari month has shifted from December to March, due to changes in climate and costs.
 Climate change is a reality, and both the tourism industry and visitors are adapting.

-Taylor Swift is said to have strongly boosted the global tourism industry thanks to the "Eras" tour (Photo source: Collected)
+Taylor Swift is said to have given a huge boost to global tourism thanks to her "Eras" tour (Photo source: Collected)

 Will '90s music legends Oasis and Eminem follow Taylor Swift in creating a travel boom in 2025?
-Pop star Taylor Swift is credited with giving a major boost to global tourism with her "Eras" tour, which ends in December 2024.
-While music tourism is a prominent trend, the comeback tours of Eminem and Oasis reflect another trend: nostalgia tourism.
+Pop star Taylor Swift is said to have given a huge boost to global tourism with her 'Eras' tour, which ends in December 2024.
+While music tourism is a prominent trend, Eminem and Oasis' comeback tours reflect another trend: nostalgia tourism.

-Globetrender calls this the “New Age” trend and says that as millennials enter middle age, the vacations they loved as children will be reborn.
-It predicts a boom in adult summer camps in the US, a rise in interest in Eurocamps (camping holidays in Europe), and a proliferation of nostalgic spaces like Polly Pocket on Airbnb by 2024.
-It’s perhaps a sign that we’re looking for a peaceful respite from the uncertainties of the modern world.
+Globetrender calls this the “New Age” movement and says that as millennials enter middle age, the vacations they loved as children will be reborn.
+It predicts a boom in adult summer camps in the US, a rise in interest in Eurocamps (camping holidays in Europe) and the proliferation of retro spaces like Polly Pocket on Airbnb by 2024.
+Perhaps it’s a sign that we’re looking for a peaceful respite from the uncertainties of the modern world.

-Under the summer travel trends of 2025, the global travel industry is witnessing a dramatic change in both the way we explore and the reasons to pack our bags.
-From magical night trips, peaceful vacations, the explosion of AI technology to the desire to find childhood memories, all reflect the deeper needs of modern people: the search for real connection, genuine relaxation and memorable experiences.
+Under the summer travel trends of 2025, the global tourism industry is witnessing a drastic change in both the way we explore and the reasons to pack our bags.
+From magical night trips, peaceful holidays, the explosion of AI technology to the desire to find childhood memories, all reflect the deeper needs of modern people: the search for real connection, genuine relaxation and memorable experiences.
 No matter how the world changes, the desire to explore and enjoy the colorful beauty of life is always a journey that never stops.

 Source: https://www.vietravel.com/vn/am-thuc-kham-pha/xu-huong-du-lich-he-2025-v17203.aspx